AlexanderMelde/Udacity-ND-AzureML/project-02/README.md

 ## Key Steps
 *TODO*: Write a short discription of the key steps.
 Remeber to include all the screenshots required to demonstrate key steps.

+A detailed log of all executed steps and responses can be seen in the notebook [udacity-project.ipynb](udacity-project.ipynb).

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.